EarthNets: Empowering AI in Earth Observation: Experiments

 Table \ref{T-BigEarthNet} reports the benchmarking results.
 In general, the results indicate that Swin-Tiny performs best on this multi-label classification dataset.
 However, there is no significant advantage compared with other CNN-based methods.
 Another conclusion we can make is that ResNet-50 is a strong baseline method.
 From the results, it can be seen that ResNet-50, pre-trained on ImageNet or using self-supervised MoCo-V2 \cite{chen2020improved}, can perform better than MLP-Mixer, EfficientNet-b4 on this dataset.
 The performance of ConvNext is competitive to ResNet-50, but lower than the transformer-based method Swin-Tiny.
 Note that $^*$ indicates that the results of the method are reported in existing work.
-Generally speaking, the results benchmarked using the EarthNets platform are higher than or competitive to existing reported results.
+Generally speaking, the results benchmarked using the EarthNets platform are higher than or comparable to existing reported results.

 \textbf{Comparisons on the DIOR Dataset.} Table \ref{T-DIOR} presents the benchmarking results on the DIOR dataset built for the object detection task.
-We choose two representative and widely-used object detection methods designed from the CV community.
+We chose two representative and widely-used object detection methods designed by the CV community.
 To be specific, YoloV3\cite{redmon2016you} and Mask-RCNN\cite{he2017mask} are evaluated on the DIOR dataset.
-YoloV3 is designed for light-weight and real-time object detection.
-Mask-RCNN is an extension of Faster-RCNN \cite{ren2015faster} with ROI align and a third segmentation branch.
+YoloV3 is designed for lightweight and real-time object detection.
+Mask-RCNN is an extension of Faster-RCNN \cite{ren2015faster} with ROI alignment and a third segmentation branch.
 The experimental results reveal that Mask-RCNN performs better than YoloV3 on this dataset.
-With regard to different backbones, the results clearly show that Swin-Tiny and ConvNext can outperform other compared methods.
-The Mask-RCNN method with ConvNext backbone achieves an mAP of 72.4\%, which is 6.3\% higher than the best results reported in \cite{li2020object}.
+Concerning different backbones, the results clearly show that Swin-Tiny and ConvNext can outperform other compared methods.
+The Mask-RCNN method with ConvNext backbone achieves an mAP of 72.4\%, which is 6.3 percentage points higher than the best results reported in \cite{li2020object}.
 Notably, we observe that our benchmarked results can greatly outperform the same method reported in existing work.
-This comparison reveals that the choice of the optimizer, hyper-parameters or other training tricks can greatly affect the final results even when using the same method.
+This comparison reveals that the choice of the optimizer, hyper-parameters, or other training tricks can greatly affect the final results, even when the same method is used.